 Arts and Craft / Non-profit / Events and Conventions

 Beyond the practicality of communicating the new characteristics of the event, the campaign had to reach the older, returning constituency of the event, but also made an intentional pivot to draw in a new, younger customer base.
 With those goals in mind, the visual identity had to be referential to the event’s history, but also develop a fresh look.

 This simple visual element, utilizing the orange and blue colors from the event organizer’s branding, was repeated throughout the collateral to differentiate the visual identity from previous years and communicate freshness while not infringing upon the existing identity and alienating the returning customer base.

 DESIGN AT SCALE

 An event of this scale required a large amount of creative content – over 100 unique designs and thousands of printed units.
-Applications varied from exterior mesh signs to custom cut glass vinyl to tasting tickets to entrance stickers and more.
+Applications included exterior mesh signs, custom cut glass vinyl, tasting tickets, entrance stickers and more.
 All applications utilized the same visual identity and many had unique sponsor requirements.

 ADDITIONAL CONSTITUENCY CONSIDERATIONS